 \textbf{Rollups}~\cite{bousfield2022arbitrum,zksyncdocs,fisch2024permissionless,gudgeon2020sok,capretto2024fast} outsource execution to an off-chain sequencer that posts commitments and proofs to the L1.
 Optimistic rollups rely on fraud proofs and timeout-based dispute windows, while zk-rollups use succinct validity proofs.
-A central challenge in rollups is \emph{data availability}, ensuring honest parties can reconstruct and verify protocol state.
-Although addressed in protocol design and empirical analysis~\cite{fisch2024permissionless,capretto2024fast}, formal models are lacking while existing analyses are protocol-specific.
-Our framework unifies these models by capturing rollup behavior through a common interface structure, exposing trade-offs between availability, latency, and trust assumptions.
+A central challenge is \emph{data availability}, ensuring honest parties can reconstruct and verify protocol state.
+Although addressed in protocol design and empirical analysis~\cite{fisch2024permissionless,capretto2024fast}, formal models are lacking and existing analyses are protocol-specific.
+Our framework unifies these models through a common interface, exposing trade-offs between availability, latency, and trust assumptions.

-\textbf{Security Frameworks.} Formal frameworks for L2 protocols have primarily focused on specific constructions.
-Aumayr et al.~\cite{aumayr2021generalized} formalize state channel networks using UC, while Kiayias et al.~\cite{kiayias2020composable} study composability in Lightning-style channels.
-These approaches offer strong guarantees but do not extend to sidechains or rollups.
+\textbf{Security frameworks} for L2 protocols have focused on specific constructions.
+Aumayr et al.~\cite{aumayr2021generalized} formalize state channel networks using UC; Kiayias et al.~\cite{kiayias2020composable} study composability in Lightning-style channels.
+These offer strong guarantees but do not extend to sidechains or rollups.
 In the L1 setting, Graf et al.~\cite{graf2021security} introduce a general framework for distributed ledgers based on trust and consistency assumptions.
-Our work builds on this line of reasoning by presenting the first general security framework for L2 protocols.
-It supports composable reasoning across L2 paradigms and formalizes shared and diverging properties within a single ideal functionality. \cite{jain2022tiramisu} formalizes L2 protocols by modeling L1 as responsible solely for participant registration and L2 for execution.
-However, this abstraction does not accurately capture rollup protocols, which rely on L1 for more than just participant registration.
-In contrast, \cite{chaliasos2024towards} focuses on additional functionalities of zk-rollups, such as censorship resistance and protocol upgrades, rather than the core execution logic shared across L2 protocols.
-Our framework captures the essential logic underlying all types of L2 protocols.
-Furthermore, while \cite{gudgeon2020sok} informally discusses the design trade-offs in L2 protocols, it only addresses implementation differences without formally analyzing the corresponding security guarantees.
+We build on this line by presenting the first general security framework for L2 protocols, supporting composable reasoning across paradigms within a single ideal functionality.
+Jain et al.~\cite{jain2022tiramisu} formalize L2 protocols by modeling L1 as responsible solely for participant registration, an abstraction that does not accurately capture rollups, which rely on L1 for more than registration.
+Chaliasos et al.~\cite{chaliasos2024towards} focus on additional zk-rollup functionalities such as censorship resistance and protocol upgrades, rather than core execution. \cite{gudgeon2020sok} discusses L2 design trade-offs but addresses only implementation differences without formally analyzing the corresponding security guarantees.
 Weintraub et al.~\cite{weintraub2024payout} adopt a rigorous formal-methods approach for channel-protocol analysis but remain protocol-specific, lacking the generality of our iUC-based framework.